githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/3-How-run-GitHub-Actions-Importer-commands.md

 $ gh actions-importer audit jenkins --output-dir
 ```

-Once you initiate the command it will provide an Audit Summary report.
+Once you initiate the command it will provide an Audit summary report.

-Let’s go over the details the Audit Summary report will provide you.
+Let’s go over the details the Audit summary report will provide you.

 ### What is in an Audit summary report?